 GALLERY OF ARCHITECTURAL QUOTATIONS

 The following quotations have been culled from a variety of sources - some more reliable than others.
-Our policy is to print mere hearsay from the most unreliable of slanderous liars until a quotation is refuted by one of our esteemed readers.
+Our policy is to print mere hearsay from even the most slanderous of liars until a quotation is refuted by one of our esteemed readers.
 Please Email Us to send your favorite quote or to praise, correct, or accuse us.

 Style is trendy and fleeting.
 Bad taste is timeless.

 Man, there’s another freedom out there, and it comes from somewhere else, and that somewhere else is the place I’m interested in. (on using a grid)